 Why are Power NI's Tariffs increasing?

-2.12 The maximum average charge for domestic customers will increase by 6.9% from 1 July 2021.
-Table 1 below shows the movement in the regulated tariff from October 2019 to date.
+2.12 The maximum average charge for domestic customers will increase by 27.5% from 1 July 2022.
+Table 1 below shows the movement in the regulated tariff compared with the previous level.

 Table 1 - Historic tariff (excl.
 VAT)